 Because iodine may be used as a contrast agent to enhance the image, you should tell the doctor if your loved one has any allergies, diabetes, asthma, a heart condition, kidney problems, or thyroid conditions.

 PET scans are sometimes used in addition to an MRI or CT to evaluate brain tumors.
 After receiving treatment for a brain tumor, PET scans can also be used to differentiate new tumor growth from scar tissue or necrosis (cells killed by radiation).

 Biopsy is the surgical removal of a small piece of the tumor tissue.
 The tissue is studied to confirm the type of tumor, and to help the healthcare team outline a treatment plan.

-There is a range of options to be considered in the treatment of brain tumors.
+A range of options is considered in the treatment of brain tumors.
 Your healthcare team will design a plan to help treat the tumor and relieve any symptoms the brain tumor may be causing.